Which Voron Printer to Build

 More info on Voron Switchwire

 We will have full LDO kits in the near future.
-Please check back if this is something you are interested in.
+They are on order right now and should be arriving this fall.
+Please contact us if you are interested in this.

 Please click here to watch Nero3DP’s unboxing video if you are interested what the kit will contains.